Cypherlab777/CCNA-Lab/CDP-VOICE-VLAN/README.md

 ## Skills gained

 - I learned that the IP Phone learns the Voice VLAN via CDP & once the Voice VLAN is learned, the phone then tags its voice traffic in 802.1Q.

 - I learned that the switch sends untagged CDP frames to the phone.
 After learning the Voice VLAN via CDP, the phone then sends its voice traffic tagged in 802.1Q.

-- I learned that CDP frames can be transported via the native VLAN (untagged) or via 802.1Q (tagged).
-This depends on the type of link used (access or trunk).
+- I learned that CDP frames can sometimes appear tagged or untagged in packet captures depending on the type of link used (access or trunk), the native VLAN, and the network implementation.

+- I learned that the CDP advertisement does not directly transport the Voice VLAN but transports the information telling the IP Phone which VLAN to use for its voice traffic.

 - I learned that to configure a DHCP voice vlan it was necessary to specify the TFTP server.